VladAlpha/pint/docs/tutorial.rst

 	# Length
 	angstrom = 1e-10 * meter = Ångström = Å
 	inch = 2.54 * centimeter = in = international_inch = inches = international_inches

+*NOTE* Base Units currently are mgs, which is close but not quite SI standard units, so be catious that you request the units you want when using pint.
+The default behavior currently has no SI prefix on any base unit, so grams is used instead of kilograms.

 Base Dimensions: A Base Dimension is one which is a fundamental form of measure, and can not be reduced further.
 A clearer but less useful definition is a Base Dimension is a dimension that is not a Derived Dimension.